OkuPanel/OkuPanel/okupanel/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A panel that displays live events from one or several calendar files (.ics).
-By Ingoberlab.
+A cDb project.

 == Features ==